piyushagade/Coding-Interview-Preparation/Layer 1/Arrays/Arrays.md

 }
 ```

+---
 ### Shortest word distance
-// Shortest distance between two elements in an array.s
+1) Find shortest distance between two elements in an array.
-// Given a list of words and two words word1 and word2, return the shortest distance between these two words in the list.
+2) Given a list of words and two words word1 and word2, return the shortest distance between these two words in the list.

+#### Time complexity: O(n)

 ```java
 public int shortestDistance(int[] words, String word1, String word2){